-3.7 Submission of Dissertation
+1.5 Submission of Dissertation

-- 3.7.1 Candidates who qualify to continue with the research after the coursework part shall be required to submit, in partial fulfillment of the Master's Degree requirements a dissertation before the expiry of the registration period. - 3.7.2 Three months before submitting a dissertation a candidate shall, through his Supervisor and Faculty/Institute, give notice in writing to the Chairman, Postgraduate Studies Committee of Senate, showing his/her intention to submit the dissertation.
-Examination arrangements proposed by the relevant Faculty/Institute should accompany the notice.
-(See Appendix VIII A). - 3.7.3 The dissertation shall contain a statement of copyright by the author as follows:

-"No part of this dissertation may be reproduced, stored in any retrieval system, or transmitted in any form or by any means without prior written permission of the author or the Open University of Tanzania in that behalf". - 3.7.5 A dissertation submitted for the Master's degree must be satisfactory as regards the format and literary presentation.
-The abstract shall indicate the problem investigated, the procedures followed, the general results obtained and the major conclusions reached.
-(See Appendix V).
+- 3.7.1 Candidates who qualify to continue with the research after the coursework part shall be required to submit, in partial fulfillment of the Master's Degree requirements a dissertation before the expiry of the registration period (i.e., after 5 years from the date of registration). - 3.7.2 Three months before submitting a dissertation a candidate shall, through his/her Supervisor and Faculty, give notice in writing to the Chairman, Research, Publication and Postgraduate Commitee (RPPC) of the Senate, showing his/her intention to submit the dissertation.
+Examination arrangements proposed by the relevant Faculty/Institute should accompany the notice (See Appendix VIII A). - 3.7.3 The dissertation shall contain a statement of copyright by the author as follows: "No part of this dissertation may be reproduced, stored in any retrieval system, or transmitted in any form or by any means without prior written permission of the author or the Open University of Tanzania in that behalf". - 3.7.5 A dissertation submitted for the Master's degree must follow OUT guidelines as indicated in Appendix V).

-3.8 Examination of Dissertations for a Master's Degree Award
+1.6 Examination of Dissertations for a Master's Degree Award